Jk319/Jk319/README.md

 - 🌱 I'm currently learning: Data Structures and Algorithms on LeetCode

-- 👨‍🎓 I'm a Engineering Engineering Student
+- 👨‍🎓 I'm an Engineering Engineering Student

 - 📫 How to reach me **kushwahajatin0203@gmail.com**